By Jack Keller

 There are currently 19 active osprey nests on the island, including a few on the 250,000-square-foot power plant itself.
 In the years following human abandonment, these birds have been thriving.

 Hugh McManus, a volunteer for the CT Audubon Society who serves as a steward to the Manresa Island ospreys, told The Hour newspaper that the island is home for these birds.
-He explained that the same birds come back every year—ospreys migrate south for winter;
+He explained that the same birds come back every year—ospreys migrate south for winter; however the males and females separate.
+If they’ve survived the winter, the birds return to their nests at Manresa in the spring and wait for their mates.

 These ospreys, along with their deer, raccoons, and mink cohabitants, will undeniably be disturbed once the power plant is under reconstruction.
 The CT Audubon Society says, “during nesting season, people or their pets should maintain a distance of at least 500 feet from an osprey nest.”